silentX2001/Jarvis_Py/README.md

 pip install speechRecognition
 pip install wikipedia
 # Thanks For Using.
-You can use this source to build your as a template to build voice assistant.
+You can use this source to build voice assistant.